stolostron/multicloud-operators-subscription/README.md

 kubectl patch subscriptions.apps.open-cluster-management.io simple --type='json' -p='[{"op": "replace", "path": "/spec/placement/local", "value": true}]'
 ```

-Find the nginx pods deployed to current namespace, and the number of backend pods is overrided to 3
+Find the nginx pods that are deployed to the current namespace.
+You should have 3 backend pods with the controller.

 ```shell
 % kubectl get pods -l app=nginx-ingress